soyoybean/my-uni/README.md

 ## Project Status
 Development in process and ongoing. drawer(pfp, direct to profile, notif, settings pages), firebase, geolocator for android.
 For some reason, iOS geolocator won't display the lat/long coordinates.
-I will try new implements of the package.
+Will try new implements of the package.
+Also need to do further prototype planning.

 ## Installation
 Connect phone to computer and run program.